abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Amaro • November 2008

-In the Dhammacakkapavatana Sutta—the Discourse on the Turning of the Wheel of Dhamma—the Buddha addressed the five *samaṇas*, including one named Koṇḍañña, who were his practice companions before he became a Buddha.
+In the Dhammacakkapavatana Sutta—the Discourse on the Turning of the Wheel of Dhamma—the Buddha addressed the five *samaṇas,* including one named Koṇḍañña, who were his practice companions before he became a Buddha.
 At the end of this talk, the Buddha recognized that Koṇḍañña had, with deep insight, understood the Dhamma.
-He said, *“Aññāsi vata bho* *Koṇḍañño, aññāsi vata bho Koṇḍañño ti—*Koṇḍañña understands, Koṇḍañña understands.”
+He said, *“Aññāsi vata bho* *Koṇḍañño, aññāsi vata bho Koṇḍañño ti*—Koṇḍañña understands, Koṇḍañña understands.”
 Koṇḍañña had awakened to the nature of Dhamma:
-“*Dhammacakkhuṃ udapādi*—the eye of Dhamma arose.”
+*“Dhammacakkhuṃ udapādi*—the eye of Dhamma arose.”
 Then the sutta describes exactly what it was that Koṇḍañña saw.
 It wasn’t a spectacular vision of the heavens opening up, a bewildering light display that he experienced, or streams of deities beaming down from the heavens.
-Rather, his vision of the Dhamma was stated simply in the phrase, “*Yaṅkiñci samudayadhammaṃ sabbantaṃ nirodhadhamman ti*—whatever is subject to arising is subject to ceasing.”
+Rather, his vision of the Dhamma was stated simply in the phrase, *“Yaṅkiñci samudayadhammaṃ sabbantaṃ nirodhadhamman ti*—whatever is subject to arising is subject to ceasing.”

 On a worldly level this seems completely unremarkable.
 That which